Implant Teeth in Brandon MS

 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, allowing bone to osseointegrate, or grow, around the implant.
 You should be able to wear temporary dentures or some sort of prosthesis and eat a soft diet during this time.
 At the same time, your restorative dentist begins planning and designing the final crown, bridgework or denture, which will ultimately improve both function and esthetics.

 After the dental implant has osseointegrated in to the jaw bone and is stable, the second phase begins.
 The implant(s) will be uncovered and small healing collar(s) are attached.
 The healing collars are similar in shape to your crown which allows your gums to heal in the proper form and contour to your crown.
-Drs.
-Daniel Carney or Tim Carney can then start working with the lab to make your new teeth.
+Dr. Daniel Carney and Dr. Tim Carney can then start working with the lab to make your new teeth.
 An impression must be taken.
 Then abutments can be connected to the implants.
 The replacement teeth are then custom made to fit on to the abutment.
 The entire procedure usually takes six to nine months.
 Most patients do not experience any disruption in their daily life.
 If you are patient with the process, you will be pleased with the result!!